Isabella of Gueldres1

 F, #107249, b.
 1367, d. circa October 1411

-Philippe de Coucy was born in 1367.1 She was the daughter of Enguerrand VII de Coucy, Sire de Coucy and Isabella of England.1 She married Robert de Vere, 9th Earl of Oxford, son of Thomas de Vere, 8th Earl of Oxford and Matilda de Ufford, circa October 1376.
-She died circa October 1411.
+Philippe de Coucy was born in 1367.1 She was the daughter of Enguerrand VII de Coucy, Sire de Coucy and Isabella of England.1 She and Robert de Vere, 9th Earl of Oxford were divorced in 1387.2 She married Robert de Vere, 9th Earl of Oxford, son of Thomas de Vere, 8th Earl of Oxford and Matilda de Ufford, before 5 October 1376.2 She died circa October 1411.

-From circa October 1376, her married name became de Vere.
-As a result of her marriage, Philippe de Coucy was styled as Countess of Oxford.2 In 1397 she inherited the English estates of her father.2
+After her marriage, Philippe de Coucy was styled as Countess of Oxford.3 In 1397 she inherited the English estates of her father.3

 Citations